| |

 312-922-9410

-Highlights: Dinosaur displays include a splendid Albertosaurus skeleton, a Lambeosaurus and an eighty-foot long Apatosaurus skeleton.
-Gift shop, bookstore and many other exhibits.
+Highlights: Dinosaur displays include a splendid Albertosaurus skeleton,

 The Fryxell Geology Museum